Doozer Productions

 Doozer Productions, Inc. is the production company of Bill Lawrence, best known for making Scrubs.
 The company's name is taken from a variant of Lawrence's middle name, Van Duzer.
-Their logo is depicted as a hand writing the company name, along with a boy wearing sunglasses for the double O's.
-The dialogue in the logo was provided by Lawrence's daughter, Charlotte.
-They currently are under contract with Warner Bros.
+Its logo is depicted as a hand writing the company name, along with a boy wearing sunglasses for the double O's; he then blows a raspberry.
+The "bye-bye!" and raspberry in the logo were provided by Lawrence's daughter, Charlotte.
+It currently is under contract with Warner Bros.
 Television.
 Jeff Ingold, former head of comedy at NBC, serves as president.
 Randall Winston is the final head of the triumvirate, acting as a main producer on all Doozer series.
 Liza Katzer was promoted by Lawrence to the role of VP of development.

-It was originally based at Touchstone Television, then it was shifted to NBC Studios in 2000 in order to develop their own comedy Scrubs, which came from a previous Touchstone pact, and it was reupped in 2003.
-After six years working at the studio, he moved back to ABC Studios in 2007, for a new overall deal, allowing projects to be developed on the air for the ABC network.
-After only four years working at ABC, he was moved to Warner Bros.
-Television, where they are working at the company ever since then, developing their own projects working for the studio.
+It was originally based at Touchstone Television, then it was shifted to NBC Studios in 2000 in order to develop its own comedy Scrubs, which came from a previous Touchstone pact, and it was reupped in 2003.
+After six years working at the studio, it moved back to ABC Studios in 2007, for a new overall deal, allowing projects to be developed on the air for the ABC network.
+After only four years working at ABC, it was moved to Warner Bros.
+Television, where it has been ever since.